Prelest

+Overview

 Ignatius Brianchaninov defines prelest as "a wounding of human nature by falsehood".

-A modern reader can find the most thorough explanation of prelest in the writings of St. Ignatius (Brianchaninov) where he relentlessly keeps the traditions of Holy Fathers.
-Some of these writings were incorporated into a book, On prelest.
-The book is dedicated solely to different forms of delusion (wrong way of prayer, trust to dreams, excessive zeal, false humility etc.), which St. Ignatius explains on the basis of the words from Holy Fathers of the first centuries and provides information about different recent cases of delusion.
-In this book, St. Ignatius gives the following definition of prelest: it is "wounding of human nature with falsehood" or, in other words, "man’s assimilation of falsehood which he accepts as truth".
+The most thorough explanation of prelest is found in the writings of St. Ignatius Brianchaninov, based on the traditions of the Holy Fathers of the first centuries.
+His writings were compiled in the book On prelest, which details different forms of delusion (wrong ways of prayer, trusting dreams, excessive zeal, false humility etc.), and recounts recent cases.
+St. Ignatius defines prelest as "wounding of human nature with falsehood" and "man's assimilation of falsehood which he accepts as truth".

-Some modern ascetics such as elder Joseph the Hesychast, elder Paisios of the Holy Mountain, elder Daniel Katounakiotis also wrote about prelest.
+Some modern ascetics such as elder Joseph the Hesychast, elder Paisios of the Holy Mountain, and Elder Daniel Katounakiotis also wrote about prelest.

-The concept of prelest is very important in Orthodox spirituality and ascetics.
-From the Orthodox point of view, it is one of the main dangers for a Christian (especially monastic) starting to pray with the Jesus prayer, or even, as Elder John (Krestiankin) notes below, for any person joining Orthodoxy, especially in the first years after that event.
+The concept is very important in Orthodox spirituality and asceticism.
+It is considered one of the main dangers for a Christian (especially monastic) when beginning the Jesus prayer, or more generally in the first years as an Orthodox Christian.

-Identifying prelest in its particular manifestations is called discernment (or discrimination) of spirits.
+Identifying the manifestations of prelest is called discernment of spirits.
 The virtue of discrimination "is greater than any other virtue; and is the queen and crown of all the virtues".
-According to Orthodox Holy Fathers, it corresponds to a very high degree of spiritual age and requires "three renunciations" (Evagrius, St. John Cassian, St. John Climacus): separation from the world, inner fight with passions, acquisition of prayer and deep spiritual knowledge.
-True discrimination comes after a long previous experience of fighting with passions.
-The source of discrimination is in the action of Divine grace and the virtue of humility.
+According to Orthodox Holy Fathers, it corresponds to a very high degree of spiritual maturity and requires three renunciations (Evagrius, St. John Cassian, St. John Climacus): separation from the world, inner struggle with passions, and acquisition of prayerful spiritual knowledge.
+Discrimination comes after a long experience of fighting the passions, flowing from the action of Divine grace and the practice of humility.

 Professor N.E.
-Pestov in his book writes that in general, the safest spiritual path in relation to prelest is to live in obedience to an experienced and holy elder, or at least to live on the advice of others.
-The fastest way to fall into prelest is the opposite - to trust own thoughts and not to listen to any advice.
+Pestov writes that the safest spiritual path to avoid prelest is to habitually submit to an experienced and holy elder, or at least to respect the advice of others.
+The fastest way to prelest is to trust one's own thoughts above others' advice.